-The Trustee is responsible for investing the assets and for all strategic investment decisions, including setting the Fund's overall investment risk and return targets.
+The Trustee is responsible for investing the assets and for strategic investment decisions, including setting the Fund's overall investment risk and return targets.

-It delegates certain responsibilities to both its investment committee and the Trustee executive.
-It has delegated the day-to-day decisions for buying and selling investments, including the realisation of investments, to BP Investment Management Limited (BPIM) (The Trustee's in-house asset manager) and to external asset managers.
-The Trustee currently employs State Street Bank and Trust (London Branch) (the Custodian) as the Fund's global custodian.
+It delegates certain responsibilities to both its Investment Committee and the Trustee Executive.
+It has delegated day-to-day decisions for buying and selling investments, including the realisation of investments, to BP Investment Management Limited (BPIM, the Trustee's in-house asset manager) and to its external asset managers.
+State Street Bank and Trust (London Branch) (Custodian) acts as the Fund's global custodian.
 The Custodian provides safekeeping of the Fund's segregated mandates on behalf of the Fund.